 In obstructive disorders (such as COPD or asthma), resistance to airflow is increased because the airways are narrowed.
 Because airways widen during inhalation, air can usually be pulled in.
 However, because airways narrow during exhalation, air cannot be exhaled from the lungs as fast as normal, and people wheeze and breathing is labored.
 Dyspnea results when too much air is left in the lungs after exhaling.

 People with asthma have dyspnea when they have an attack.
 Doctors typically advise people to keep an inhaler on hand to use during an attack.
 The drug in the inhaler helps open the airways.

 The heart pumps blood through the lungs.
 If the heart is pumping inadequately (called heart failure), fluid may accumulate in the lungs—a disorder called pulmonary edema.
 This disorder causes dyspnea that is often accompanied by a feeling of smothering or heaviness in the chest.
-The fluid accumulation in the lungs may also narrow the airways and cause wheezing—a disorder called cardiac asthma (see Symptoms of Lung Disorders: Heart failure).
+The fluid accumulation in the lungs may also narrow the airways and cause wheezing—a disorder called cardiac asthma (see Heart failure).

 When people have anemia or have lost a large amount of blood because of an injury, they have fewer red blood cells.
 Red blood cells carry oxygen to the tissues, so in these people, the amount of oxygen that blood can deliver is decreased.
 Most people with anemia are comfortable sitting still.
 However, they often feel dyspnea during physical activity because the blood cannot deliver the increased oxygen the body requires.
 Thus, they breathe rapidly and deeply in a reflex effort to try to increase the amount of oxygen in the blood.